-Students earning an associate degree or one-year certificate will be offered the opportunity to participate in Clark State's annual Commencement Ceremony held at the end of Spring Term.
+Students earning a degree or one-year certificate will be offered the opportunity to participate in Clark State's annual Commencement Ceremony held at the end of Spring Semester.
 Information about the ceremony will be sent to participants approximately 30 days before the ceremony.
-Associate degree and certificate recipients who will graduate during Fall through Summer Terms are eligible to participate in the May Commencement Ceremony.
+Degree and certificate recipients who will graduate during Fall through Summer Terms are eligible to participate in the May Commencement Ceremony.